Film Production | TV Development | Creative Mentorship | Media Literacy | Creative Education Australia

 A woman smiling and talking to a man in a white cap inside a blue-walled room with abstract paintings, a glowing lamp, and microphones on a table.

-Kofman interviewed by Krongold.
+Dr Lee Kofman interviewed by Adam Krongold.
 Lee shares childhood illness, family dynamics and her version of the silver lining of being Jewish post October 7.

 A woman in a red sweater sitting at a table with a microphone, gazing thoughtfully with her hand on her chin, while a man with a cap is blurred in the foreground, inside a studio or recording room.